nemosminer/NemosMiner/README.md

 - NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner

-Note: This beta version is **NOT backwards compatible** with the current 3.8.x code base.
+Note: NemosMiner Version 4.x is **NOT backwards compatible** with the 3.8.x code base.
 It is highly recommended to install this version to a new directory.

 Some configuration options have changed.
 See 'Changed Config Items.txt' for more information.